jojokarlin/Git_DRI_Jan_2017/concept.md

-#Git, GitHub, and Markdown: A Brief Overview and Rationale
+#Git, GitHub, and Markdown: A Brief Overview

 ## What is Git?